zhiangcheng/STAGE-AD-Transformer/STAGE_AD_Transformer/README.md

 > **Research-use warning:** the bundled generator creates synthetic data and
 > synthetic labels for software validation only.
 Outputs from the demo are not
-> biological discoveries and must not be used for clinical or diagnostic
+> biological discoveries and must replace your own harmonized real data.
-> decisions.
-A publication analysis must replace every simulated field with
-> appropriately harmonized real evidence.

 ## Workflow